-Traffic Reporter, Wake Up 2Day
+Traffic Reporter, Wake Up 2Day, and Co-Host, Living808

 Turns out, traffic is also in his blood, and his passion for traffic quickly landed him in front of the camera.
-“One of my many part-time jobs growing up was as a pizza delivery boy, so I know Hawaii roads like the back of my hand,” he said.
+“One of my many part-time jobs growing up was as a pizza delivery boy, so I know Hawaii roads like the back of my hand,” he says.
 “If I can save you a few extra minutes during your commute, then I’ve done my job.”

 The Mid-Pacific Institute and University of Washington graduate says one of his proudest moments was reporting live from the Pacific Tsunami Warning Center for 11 hours straight during a tsunami warning in October 2012.
-“It was a lot of pressure, but all for the public good,” he said.
+“It was a lot of pressure, but all for the public good,” he says.

-Braden is fluent in Japanese and has held a real estate license for more than a decade.
+Taizo is fluent in Japanese and has held a real estate license for more than a decade.

-He loves anything water-related, including surfing, diving and doing triathlons, but his real hobby, Braden says, is his son, Connor.
-“He the best of me and will be a better man than I can ever be.”
+He loves anything water-related, including surfing, diving and doing triathlons, but his real hobby, Taizo says, is his son, Connor.
+“He’s the best of me and will be a better man than I can ever be.”